 “During fiscal 2021, we earned nearly one-third of our revenue from emerging markets and doubled our business in India and Vietnam,” he added.

-The festive season’s (Q4) full impact will be reflected in the next quarter and experts believe that iPhone 13 and 12 are likely to lead within the portfolio globally, including India.
+The festive season’s (Q4) full impact will be reflected in the next quarter, and experts believe that iPhone 13 and 12 are likely to lead within the portfolio globally, including in India.

 Apple isn’t the only company in the trillion-dollar club.
 Amazon, Google parent company Alphabet, Microsoft, and Tesla all have market caps exceeding $1 trillion.